Evaluating Distributed Execution of Workloads: Conclusions

 The AIMES and Swift integration will be further developed.
 Currently, the integrated prototype enables execution but offers limited introspective capabilities.
-The state models of Swift and AIMES cannot be fully coordinated due to the limitations in how information is shared between the two systems.
-Thus, no error management, fault-tolerance, or shared logging is available during executions.
+Swift's and AIMES' state models cannot be fully coordinated due to the limitations in how information is shared between the two systems.
+Thus, no error management, fault-tolerance, or shared logging is available during execution.
 Extending the RESTful API to exchange information while maintaining the separation of concerns between the two systems will be a core requirement for developing a production-grade integration between AIMES and Swift.

 The integration of Swift and AIMES provides a preliminary case study of effective integration between independent tools that enable distributed computing.
-We believe more case studies are needed to understand how to reduce the number of redundant and competing tools and thus create a sustainable software ecosystem.
+We believe more case studies are needed to understand how to reduce the number of redundant and competing tools and thus create a sustainable software ecosystem. \\